What to do with a written-off car

 If your car is damaged in an accident, it’s usually in the hands of the insurance company’s assessor to decide whether the car should be repaired or written off.

-Take a closer look at the fine print on your car insurance policy and you might be surprised to learn that most policies stipulate that it’s up to the insurer whether to:
+Take a closer look at the small print on your car insurance policy and you might be surprised to learn that most policies stipulate that it’s up to the insurer whether to:

 - Repair your car